How can I find out if I need a vaccination?

 If you don’t need any jabs, they’ll still be able to assess any health risks that you might not have considered, and give you advice before you travel.

 Just let them know where you’re travelling to, and be as specific as possible.
-They’ll be able to tell you exactly which vaccinations you’ll need, several of which are available for free (or at low cost) on the NHS.
+They’ll be able to tell you exactly which you’ll need, and which vaccinations are available for free (or at low cost) on the NHS.

 Even though it can be a bit of a hassle, you’ll be glad when they’re all done.